 "The princess had accepted her fate in an effort to make the best of things, but she refused to do so any longer.It wasn't till she was outside those walls that she'd realized the truth: the only one who could truly break her free was herself.
 That's why she was back.
 To claim what was … Continue reading Book review – Mirror, Mirror (Spoiler Free)

 Characters are unique, because they all have a little human in them.
 Even if they're witches who want to burn the world, they need something the readers can connect to.
 The other day, I rolled my eyes at my friend.
 We have been close for years, but some parts of him are annoying.
 Spending more … Continue reading Every character has what?

 Writing is an isolated lifestyle since most of it happens alone.
 But making connections and getting yourself out there is a key for writers.
 One of the best ways to meet other writers/editors is at conferences.
 At conferences, you can learn new concepts and understand your craft better.
-You'll also get to meet a variety … Continue reading Meet other writers and get connections
+You'll also get to meet a variety … Continue reading Where to meet other writers and get connections

 I got the wonderful opportunity to interview Brian H. Peterson.
 Brian is a multitalented artist that writes books, takes photos, plays music, and more.
 I wrote a book review about his book earlier this month.
 Thank you, Brian, for this lovely opportunity.
 What inspired you to write this book?
-Was it an event or did an idea … Continue reading Author interview with Brian H. Peterson
+Was it an event or did an idea … Continue reading Author interview — Brian H. Peterson